Metro Montessori Middle School

 Where Challenge Meets Skills for Extraordinary Experiences

-• Model United Nations in NYC where our student delegates work with adolescents from other US cities and also different countries, to engage in dialogue and practice finding solutions for the world’s toughest problems.
+• Montessori Model United Nations in NYC is an optional program our 8th years can join, where our student delegates prepare and work with adolescents from other US cities and also different countries, to engage in dialogue and practice finding solutions for the world’s toughest problems.

 • In Spring, we close the school year with a 5 day camping trip for more outdoor skills and community building before our 8th Years graduate and leave for high schools.
 Like Odyssey, Spring Trip includes a physical challenge opportunity, for example, day-long bike rides.